Materialized Views

 Characteristics of Materialized Views

-• Serve as a data cache to lessen the load on the source table.
+• Caching Layer: Acts as a high-performance data cache, reducing load on source tables

 How to Use Materialized Views

-Materialized views can be used in two primary ways:
+Materialized views can be accessed in two ways:

 Categories of Materialized Views

-Materialized views can be categorized based on their refresh strategies into three types:
+Materialized views can be categorized based on their refresh strategies into two types:

 1. Full Materialized View: In this approach, the materialized view is refreshed by re-executing the query statement in its definition, entirely replacing the existing content with the latest results from the query.